Nature’s Logic Information

 Examples include Venison, Rabbit, and Sardine.
 Novel Meat formulas are often sought out by dog owners whose dogs have severe allergies or sensitivities.
 Find out more about Novel Meat dog food in our article Best Hypoallergenic Dog Foods Guide.

-One of the most critical discussion points around ingredients in Nature’s Logic products is the use of the grain millet.
+One of the most critical discussion points around ingredients in Nature’s Logic products is the use of the grain Millet.
 Most brands steer clear of any grains, but Nature’s Logic embraces millet.
 Millet is one of the better grain ingredients, alongside Brown Rice and Oatmeal.
 It is far superior to lower-quality grain ingredients like Corn or Wheat.
+Learn more about Millet in our article Millet In Dog Food.

 Nature’s Logic Animal Testing